 How To Find Fixer-Upper Homes

-“You can use a really good Realtor, who has their pulse on city neighborhoods,” Davis says.
+“You can use a really good Realtor, who has their pulse on city neighborhoods,” says Herndon Davis, a mortgage loan officer and real estate consultant based in Fort Lauderdale, Florida.

-If you still aren’t finding what you want with a real estate agent, then consider taking a drive around your dream neighborhood.
-With some luck, you might stumble across a fixer-upper that fits your needs.
+If you aren’t finding what you want with a real estate agent, consider taking a drive around your target neighborhood.
+With some luck, you might find a fixer-upper that fits your needs.

-When getting a mortgage for a fixer-upper, the extent of the required renovations affects your financing options.
-Let’s explore what types of loans can work for a fixer-upper.
+When getting a mortgage for a fixer-upper, the extent of the renovations affects your financing options.
+Let’s explore what types of loans can work for a fixer-upper home:

 Mortgage options

-When the home in question only needs cosmetic updates, then regular mortgage options such as conventional loans, Federal Housing Administration loans, Department of Agriculture loans, and Veterans Affairs loans may work for you, if qualified.
+When the home in question simply needs cosmetic work, then traditional mortgage options such as conventional loans, Federal Housing Administration loans, Department of Agriculture loans, and Veterans Affairs loans may work for you, if you qualify.

 Renovation loans

-If you’re pursuing a fixer-upper with plenty of issues, a renovation loan is likely your best financing option.
-Renovation loans typically allow qualified homebuyers to borrow money to pay for the house and improvement costs at the same time.
+If you’re buying a fixer-upper with extensive issues, then a renovation loan is likely your best financing option.
+Renovation loans typically allow qualified homebuyers to borrow money to pay for the home as well as improvement costs at the same time.

-These loans are made for a minimum of $5,000.
-The maximum loan amount is up to the value of the property plus the cost of the improvements, or 110% of the value of the property after the improvements are made.
+These loans are issued for a minimum of $5,000.
+The maximum loan amount is up to the value of the home plus the cost of improvements, or 110% of the home’s value after improvements are made.

 VA renovation loans